3 min read

 Why are there two different names for God?

-However from Genesis 2:4, to the remainder of chapter two, He is called the compound name Yehovah-Elohim.
-(These are the generations of the heavens and of the earth when they were created, in the day that Yehovah Elohim made the earth and the heavens.
-Genesis 2:4)
+Genesis chapter 1 refers to God exclusively as Elohim: "In the beginning Elohim created the heaven and the earth."
+(Genesis 1:1) From Genesis 2:4 onward, the text uses the compound name Yehovah-Elohim: "These are the generations of the heavens and of the earth when they were created, in the day that Yehovah Elohim made the earth and the heavens."
+(Genesis 2:4) Does this difference in names suggest two gods, or two authors with separate creation accounts?

 One God, No Other

-First we need to emphasize that the Scripture is unified in its teaching that there is only one God who exists.
+First, we need to emphasize that the Scripture is unified in its teaching that there is only one God who exists.
 The Bible says:

 "“Hear, O Yisra’ĕl: יהוה our Elohim, יהוה is one!"